piper-audio/piper-vamp-cpp/README.md

 Supporting code in C++ for the Piper audio feature extractor protocol, primarily for making Vamp plugins work with the Piper protocol.

-_This is pre-1.0 code and the API may change at any time_

 ## Contents

  * code to adapt Piper messages to the classes used in the Vamp SDK